 Dem.-If the three lines be coplanar, the Proposition is evidently the same as I. xxx.
-If they are not coplanar, from any point G in EF draw in the planes of EF, AB; EF, CD, respectively, the lines GH, GK each perpendicular to EF [I. xi.].
-Then because EF is perpendicular to each of the lines GH, GK, it is normal to their plane [XI.
-IV.].
+If they are not coplanar, from any point G in EF draw in the planes of EF, AB; EF, CD, respectively, the lines GH, GK each perpendicular to EF [I. xI.].
+Then because EF is perpendicular to each of the lines GH, GK, it is perpendicular to here [YI, YL].
 And because is normal to their plane [XI.
 IV.].
 And because AB is parallel to EF (hyp.), and EF is normal to the plane GHK, AB is normal to the plane GHK [XI.
 VIII.].
 In like manner CD is normal to the plane HGK.
 Hence, since AB and CD are normals to the same plane, they are parallel to one another.